oravus/DeltaDescriptors/README.md

 See `requirements.txt`, generated using `pipreqs==0.4.10` and `python3.5.6`

-## Run
+## Usage

 #### Describe and Match
-Delta Descriptors are defined on top of global image descriptors, for example, NetVLAD.
+Delta Descriptors are defined on top of global image descriptors, for example, NetVLAD ([Update 05 Sep 2020: see our python wrapper](https://github.com/oravus/DeltaDescriptors/tree/master/thirdparty)).
 Given such descriptors, compute Delta Descriptors and match across two traverses as below:
 ``` shell
 python src/main.py --genDesc --genMatch --seqLength 16 --descFullPath <full_path_of_desc.npy> --descQueryFullPath <full_path_of_query_desc.npy>
 ```